Academics and Registration

 The University uses a lot of abbreviations and special terms.
 Check out our guide to common abbreviations and terms to help you through the registration process.

 With all of the choices for the classes they can take, students often want to talk with an academic adviser.
-The first thing to remember about academic advising is that you, as a GO Minnesota student, are primarily concerned with fulfilling requirements for your home university.
+The first thing to remember about academic advising is that you, as an exchange student, are primarily concerned with fulfilling requirements for your home university.
 You should discuss your program carefully with the appropriate contact person at your home university and have a good idea of what types of courses you should be taking at the University of Minnesota.
-A typical course load is 12-16 credits per semester (6-10 credits in the summer) of undergraduate-level work, and 6-12 credits per semester of graduate-level work.
+A typical course load is 12-16 credits per semester of undergraduate-level work.

 Do not contact advisers or professors at the University of Minnesota until you arrive on campus and meet with our staff.
-GO Minnesota staff will identify academic advisers who will be able to meet with you once you arrive.
+Exchange staff will identify academic advisers who will be able to meet with you once you arrive.

 A key to your success on campus is understanding U.S. standards and practices regarding academic integrity.
 Please take the time to review this important information: